Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Discussion and summary of suggested parametrisations

 \subsection{Suggested steady flow parametrisations}

-For a purely steady flow, we found that the parametrisations due to \citet{bell1975topographically} and \citet{klymak2010high} had mostly accurate scalings, but required additional parameters to be accurate across a diverse set of regimes.
+For a purely steady flow, we found that the parametrisations due to \citet{bell1975topographically} and \citet{klymak2010high} had mostly accurate scalings.
+However, to better match the simulation data we suggest introducing additional parameters that account for non-linear effects and need to be suitably chosen.

 For a purely steady flow in two dimensions, we suggest setting